buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 This NFT not only looks cool, but it will also get you access to secret opportunities in crypto such as — full-time work, internships, and contract work.
 This initiative is a work in progress :).

-Note: instead of "Capella", yours would say "[Deneb](https://en.wikipedia.org/wiki/Deneb)" which is the name of your cohort!
+Note: instead of "Capella", yours would have the name of your cohort --  each cohort is named after a star!
 Also, the # at the bottom right will be the # minted which depends on when you claim the NFT.
 Also -- the name of the project at the top left would be different!

 To claim the NFT, you'll need to pay [gas fees](https://ethereum.org/en/developers/docs/gas/) which are fees that Ethereum charges you to perform transactions on the network.
 Gas fees to redeem the NFT vary.
 I recommend transferring around $50 worth of ether over to your wallet.